 Moreover, a slowdown in the global or Chinese economy or the recurrence of any financial disruptions may materially and adversely impact financings available to us.
 The weakness in the economy could erode investors' confidence, which constitutes the basis of the credit markets.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China.
+There is considerable uncertainty over the long-term effects of the monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China, and the changes thereof.
 Any recurrence of financial turmoil affecting the financial markets and banking system may significantly restrict our ability to obtain financing in the capital markets or from financial institutions on commercially reasonable terms, or at all.

-Any prolonged slowdown in the global or Chinese economy may negatively impact our business, results of operations, and financial condition, and continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.
+Any prolonged slowdown in the global or Chinese economy may negatively impact our business, results of operations, and financial condition, and heightened geopolitical tensions in international relations and continued turbulence in the international markets may adversely affect the trading price of our securities, and our ability to access the capital markets to meet liquidity needs.